 - Have a parent in the United States military;

 - live on federal property, including an Indian reservation or in public housing; or

 - have a parent who works on federal property.

 School districts are eligible to receive Basic Support Payments if at least 400 of their students, or 3 percent of their enrollment, are federally connected.
-The 1,192 school districts that received Basic Support payments in 2011 educated over 12 million students, 950,000 of whom are federally connected.
+The 1,124 school districts that received Basic Support payments in 2014 educated over 8.6 million students, nearly 870,000 of whom are federally connected.

 In addition to regular Basic Support payments, some school districts are eligible for additional funding through Heavily Impacted District Payments.
 A district is eligible for these payments if it is located on a military installation; has a combination of high enrollment of federally connected students, high tax rates, and low per-pupil revenues; or meets certain other criteria.
-Twenty-three school districts serving 52,000 students received these payments, which accounted approximately 18% percent of all Basic Support payments in fiscal year 2011.
+Twenty-seven school districts serving more than 61,000 federally connected students in 2014 received these payments, which accounted for approximately 24% percent of all Basic Support payments in fiscal year 2014.

 Payments for Property